At a Glance

 Payroll Costs: Up from Prior Year but Still Down from Pre-COVID Years

 Several payroll cost reductions taken during the COVID years have been carried into FY23.
-Compared to 2019, payroll costs were 13% lower, a good thing, suggesting that Breakthrough T1D is operating with greater efficiency (see Chart 4).
+Compared to 2019, payroll costs were 13% lower, a good thing, suggesting that Breakthrough T1D is operating with greater efficiency (see chart 4).

 Chart 4: Expense Categories ($ Millions)